Best Shrines and Temples in Kyoto, Japan

 Shorenin was originally built as living quarters for members of the royal family, but over time was turned into a temple.

-Shorenin is open to be explored, allowing you to wander through the many rooms, across tatami matts and through shoji, the sliding paper doors.
+Unlike other temples in Kyoto, Japan, Shorenin is open to be explored, allowing you to wander through the many rooms, across tatami mats and through shoji, the sliding paper doors.
 Many of the rooms have paintings and other unique artifacts.

 The grounds also have extensive gardens, which you can admire from inside Shorenin drawing room, or while taking a stroll along one of the many paths.